dehuszar/personal-site/content/cv/experience/isobar/index.md

 tags = []
 +++
-Dentsu Isobar is a creative agency in Chicago, IL.
-Here, I wrote cutting-edge cross-browser HTML5, CSS3, and JS for Isobar's various clients; including Motorola, Sotheby's and more.
+Dentsu Creative (Isobar) is a creative digital marketing agency in Chicago, IL.
+Here, I worked as a front-end developer for Isobar's various clients; including Motorola, Sotheby's and more.